 “What convinced me that the Global Online MBA was right for me, was the panel of Ambassadors: past students and faculty, who highlighted the flexibility of the programme.
 Everything about its flexibility sold it to me.”

 What work experience/internships did you have before beginning with Imperial College Business School?

 I currently work as a Senior Financial Analyst at BlackRock, an asset management firm.
 For the last two years I’ve been living in London, and San Francisco before that.
 Prior to BlackRock, I was working at PwC where I managed projects relating to technology innovation initiatives in finance, in Silicon Valley.

 I’m also an avid runner and compete in triathlons.
 On average I do about 10 races per year – here in the UK as well as abroad.

 Why did you decide to study Global Online MBA at Imperial College Business School?

 I attended an information session in July 2017.
 At the time I was debating whether or not to study the Weekend MBA or the Global Online MBA.
 What convinced me that the Global Online MBA was right for me, was the panel of Ambassadors: past students and faculty, who highlighted the flexibility of the programme.
 Everything about its flexibility sold it to me.

-Experiences of the Global Online MBA to date
+How have you found the Global Online MBA programme to date?